 Dealing with the process of dividing a loved one’s estate among heirs while you are still grieving your loss can be difficult and emotionally draining, especially when you are not sure of what the next step should be.
-Our firm has helped many families in Germantown and surrounding areas to navigate the probate process in Maryland – here are a few important insights on how probate works in our state and what to expect if you need to take a loved one’s estate through probate.
+Our firm has helped many families in Germantown, Silver Spring and throughout Montgomery County, Maryland and surrounding areas to navigate the probate process in Maryland – here are a few important insights on how probate works in our state and what to expect if you need to take a loved one’s estate through probate.

 What Is Probate in Maryland?

 Probate is a court-supervised process in which any assets in an estate that was solely in the deceased person’s name get divided among the decedent’s heirs.
 The court may assign an executor (also called a personal representative) for the estate or appoint the executor named in the decedent’s will, and that person will be responsible for managing the estate assets, handling all tasks required to probate the estate, and closing out the estate after assets were distributed.